REZ vs. XLRI

 REZ vs. XLRI - Risk-Adjusted Trends Comparison

-This table presents a comparison of risk-adjusted performance metrics for iShares Residential Real Estate ETF (REZ) and State Street Real Estate Select Sector SPDR Premium Income ETF (XLRI).
+This table presents a comparison of risk-adjusted performance metrics for iShares Residential and Multisector Real Estate ETF (REZ) and State Street Real Estate Select Sector SPDR Premium Income ETF (XLRI).
 Risk-adjusted metrics are performance indicators that assess an investment's returns in relation to its risk, enabling a more accurate comparison of different investment options.

 Values are calculated on a 1-year rolling basis and updated daily.
 Risk-adjusted metrics are more stable over longer periods — use the period switch above to explore them.